Theomat/ProgSynth/examples/pbe/README.md

 - [Example pipeline](#example-pipeline)

 <!-- tocstop -->
-Here is an exhaustive list of available scripts, we recommend running them with -h to see the available options:

-- The `dataset_generator.py` loads a dataset, reproduces the task distribution, and generate a new synthetic dataset from scratch.
+## Scripts

+### Dataset Manipulation

-- The `dataset_explorer.py` loads a dataset and will provide you with an interactive prompt to explore the dataset.
+You can **explore** a dataset with `dataset_explorer.py`.
+It will provide you with an interactive prompt to explore the dataset.
 Use `help` to see the list of commands in the interactive prompt.

-- The `evaluate.py` loads a dataset, a model, and runs heap search on every task trying to find a correct solution to the task.
-- The `plot_results.py` plot the results files created by ``evaluate.py``.
-- The `model_trainer.py` loads a dataset then train a neural net to predict the probabilities of the grammar.
-Metrics are logged with [TensorBoard](https://www.tensorflow.org/tensorboard/) and a report of time spent is printed at the end of the script.
+You can **generate synthetic datasets** based on a existing dataset, reproducing their distribution with:

+- `dataset_generator.py`
+- `dataset_generator_unique.py` which has the constraint that programs must uniquely identifiable from the examples.
+This is the **recommended way** of generating a dataset.

-- The `dataset_improve.py` takes a dataset and a solution file (obtained with `evaluate.py`) and replace the solutions of the dataset by the ones found if they are shorter.
+You can **improve solutions of a dataset** with `dataset_improve.py`.
+It takes a dataset and a solution file (obtained with `evaluate.py`) and replace the solutions of the dataset by the ones found if they are shorter.

+### Model Training and Evaluation

+You can **train a model** with `model_trainer.py`.
+It loads a dataset then train a neural net to predict the probabilities of the grammar.
+Metrics are logged with [TensorBoard](https://www.tensorflow.org/tensorboard/.

+You can **evaluate a model** with `evaluate.py`.
+It loads a dataset, a model, and runs our synthesis algorithm on every task trying to find a correct solution to the task.

+You can **plot the results** of `evaluate.py` with `plot_results.py` which is located in the parent folder.

+### DSL Manipulation

-- The `dsl_analyser.py` loads a dataset and tries to find all redundant derivations at depth 2 such as `(MAP[/4] (MAP[*4] var0))` or `(LENGTH (SORT var0))` and produces constraints to forbid them using pruning.
+You can **find equations automatically for a given DSL** with `dsl_equation_generator.py`. loads a dataset and tries to find all redundant derivations at depth 2 such as `(MAP[/4] (MAP[*4] var0))` or `(LENGTH (SORT var0))` and produces constraints to forbid them.

+You can **learn new primitives** with `dataset_learner.py`.
+It loads a dataset and try to learn a new primitive that would most help with expressing the dataset.

 ## DSLs

-Here is an exhaustive list of available DSLs wit hthis specification.
+Here is an exhaustive list of available DSLs with this specification.

 ### Calculator